MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   - On Windows and macOS since 77 or later

   #### Description
+  This policy is deprecated.
+It is currently supported but will become obsolete in Microsoft Edge 89.
+This policy is replaced by the new policy:  [DiagnosticData](#diagnosticdata)for Windows 7, Windows 8, and macOS.
+This policy is replaced by Allow Telemetry on Win 10 ([https://go.microsoft.com/fwlink/?linkid=2099569](https://go.microsoft.com/fwlink/?linkid=2099569)).

 This policy enables sending info about websites visited in Microsoft Edge to Microsoft to improve services like search.

 Enable this policy to send info about websites visited in Microsoft Edge to Microsoft.
 Disable this policy to not send info about websites visited in Microsoft Edge to Microsoft.
 In both cases, users can't change or override the setting.

 On Windows 10, if you don't configure this policy, Microsoft Edge will default to the Windows diagnostic data setting.
 If this policy is enabled Microsoft Edge will only send info about websites visited in Microsoft Edge if the Windows Diagnostic data setting is set to Full.
 If this policy is disabled Microsoft Edge will not send info about websites visited.
 Learn more about Windows Diagnostic data settings: [https://go.microsoft.com/fwlink/?linkid=2099569](https://go.microsoft.com/fwlink/?linkid=2099569)

-On Windows 7, 8, and Mac this policy controls sending info about websites visited.
+On Windows 7, windows 8, and macOS this policy controls sending info about websites visited.
 If you don't configure this policy, Microsoft Edge will default to the user's preference.

+To enable this policy, [MetricsReportingEnabled](#metricsreportingenabled) must be set to Enabled.
+If [SendSiteInfoToImproveServices](#sendsiteinfotoimproveservices) or [MetricsReportingEnabled](#metricsreportingenabled) is Not Configured or Disabled, this data will not be sent to Microsoft.

   #### Supported features:
   - Can be mandatory: Yes